 * now do it right - pull your very low ab muscles straight up from your pubic bone and away from your hip bones

 * keep the curve in the small of your back

 If you take contemporary dance classes and study the Martha Graham technique, you know that the contraction movement actually elongates - even though it changes the shape of the spine and DOES push out the curve at the small of the back, it requires that you pull UP the lower core muscles and maintain length in the spine.

 The stronger your low ab muscles are, the more fluidity you will have in your ballet movements.
 For cheer leading too, your core control will be so much better.

-Make sure you get the instructional DVD Effective Stretches The Ultimate Guide.
+Make sure you get the instructional DVD Flexibility Exercises For Athletes.
 It includes a whole section on sore muscles relief.